-At the end of winter every 2 years, repot your plant in a slightly larger pot, adding sand, dry leaves and Heather earth.
+At the end of winter every 2 years, repot your plant in a slightly larger pot, adding compost, sand and dry leaves.

-The marant is multiplied by tuft division during repotting.
-Select vigorous rhizomes with several leaves, cut them away with a clean knife, and replant in a bucket filled with moist potting soil.
+Select vigorous rhizomes with several leaves, cut them away with a clean knife, and transplant in a bucket filled with moisted potting soil.

-Place it in translucide freezer bags, to keep them moist, in a black room, at 17 ° C, for a week.
-When the roots are formed, plant them in the usual mixture.
+Place the bucket in a clear freezer bags, to keep it moist, in a black room, at 17 ° C, for a week.

 Check the leaves: if they are yellowing on the back, it is an attack of red spiders, clean with fresh water.
 If the leaves turn brown, dry out and curl, the air is too dry, or watering is not important enough.
 If the leaves are paling, your plant receives too much light.